RedesignChallenge/challenge-platform/README.md

 ## .env configuration

-You will require a file called `.env` in the root of the folder.
-The following keys should be supplied to it:
+You will require a file called `.env` in the root of the project.

+    ## Keys which are mandatory and will prevent the application from running

+    # Supported values are http and https
+    SITE_PROTOCOL

+    # Configuration which specifies the address and port of the server you're deploying
+    SITE_HOST

     # Which environment to deploy to; supported values are local, staging, and production.
-For development, "local" is required.
+    # For development and the rake db:recreate command,  "local" is required.
     DEPLOY_REMOTE

+    ## Keys which are optional

     # Configuration associated with emailing registrants of the platform
+    # Required if the intent is to send emails in production; not needed for local development.
     MANDRILL_APIKEY
     MANDRILL_USERNAME

     # Configuration associated with Amazon S3
+    # Required if the intent is to allow uploading of avatars.
     S3_BUCKET
     S3_KEY
     S3_SECRET
     S3_REGION

-    # Configuration associated with Twitter; namely, pulling down Twitter-centric user avatars
+    # Configuration associated with Twitter.
+    # Required if the intent is to display tweets inline with content, or to allow the fetching of avatars from Twitter.
+    # Note that there exists a fallback for pulling back avatars with Twitter.
     TWITTER_CONSUMER_KEY
     TWITTER_CONSUMER_SECRET
     TWITTER_ACCESS_TOKEN
     TWITTER_ACCESS_SECRET

     # Username under which all emails are sent as from the platform
+    # Required if the intent is to send emails in production.
     GMAIL_USERNAME

     # This adds support for Sidekiq to have more threads when connecting to the database.